Francesco Caracciolo (naval officer)

-Prince Francesco Caracciolo (18 January 1752 – 30 June 1799) was an Italian admiral and revolutionary.
+Prince Francesco Caracciolo (18 January 1752 – 30 June 1799) was an Italian naval officer and revolutionary.

 Early life and British service

-Caracciolo was born in Naples to a noble family.
-It is likely that he was named after St. Francis Caracciolo, a saint of the Catholic Church and Francesco's many times great uncle.
-He entered the British Royal Navy and learned his seamanship under Rodney.
-He fought with distinction in the British service in the American War of Independence, against the Barbary pirates, and against the French at Genoa under Lord Hotham.
+Caracciolo was born in Naples into an aristocratic family.
+It is likely that he was named after Francis Caracciolo, a saint of the Catholic Church and Francesco's ancestor.
+He joined the British Royal Navy and learned his seamanship under George Rodney.
+He fought with distinction in the Royal Navy during the American Revolutionary War, against the Barbary pirates, and against the French Navy at the Battle of Genoa under Lord Hotham.
 The Bourbons placed the greatest confidence in his skill.

 To Sicily and back

-When on the approach of the French to Naples, King Ferdinand IV and Queen Mary Caroline fled to Sicily on board Horatio Nelson's ship, HMS Vanguard (December 1798), Caracciolo escorted them on the frigate Sannita.
+When on the approach of the French to Naples, Ferdinand IV of Naples and Marie Caroline of Austria fled to Sicily on board Horatio Nelson's ship, HMS Vanguard (December 1798); Caracciolo escorted them on the frigate Sannita.
 He was the only prominent Neapolitan trusted by the king, but the admiral's loyalty was shaken by Ferdinand's flight.
 On reaching Palermo, Caracciolo asked permission to return to Naples to look after his own private affairs (January 1799).
 This was granted, but when he arrived at Naples he found all the aristocracy and educated middle classes infatuated with the French revolutionary ideas, and he himself was received with great enthusiasm.

 Republican service and capture

-He seems at first to have intended to live a retired life; but, finding that he must either join the Republican party or escape to Procida, then in the hands of the English, in which case even his intimates would regard him as a traitor and his property would have been confiscated, he was induced to adhere to the new order of things and took command of the republic's naval forces.
-Once at sea, he fought actively against the British and Neapolitan squadrons and prevented the landing of some Royalist troops.
+He seems at first to have intended to live a retired life; but, finding that he must either join the Republican party or escape to Procida, then under British control, in which case his Neapolitan colleagues would regard him as a traitor and his property would have been confiscated, he was induced to adhere to the new order of things and took command of the republic's naval forces.
+Once at sea, he participated in naval operations against the British and Neapolitan navies and prevented the landing of some Royalist troops.
 A few days later, all the French troops in Naples, except 500 men, were recalled to the north of Italy.

 Caracciolo then attacked Admiral Count Thurn, who from the Minerva commanded the Neapolitan Royalist fleet, and did some damage to that vessel.
-But the British fleet on the one hand and Cardinal Fabrizio Ruffo's army on the other made resistance impossible.
-The Republicans and the 500 French had retired to the castles, and Caracciolo landed and tried to escape in disguise.
+But the British fleet on the one hand and Cardinal Fabrizio Ruffo's army on the other made his situation untenable.
+The Republicans and the 500 French troops had retired to the castles, and Caracciolo landed and tried to escape in disguise.
 He was betrayed and arrested by a Royalist officer, who on 29 June brought him in chains on board Nelson's flagship, HMS Foudroyant.

-Ruffo's troops overthrew the Jacobin Republic and Nelson ordered his execution together with Annibale Giordano and Carlo Lauberg.
-On July 1799, king Ferdinand IV signed the decree of suppression.
+Ruffo's troops overthrew the Jacobin Republic and a Royalist court-martial ordered his execution together with Annibale Giordano and Carlo Lauberg.
+In July 1799, king Ferdinand IV signed the decree of suppression.